This guide to Amsterdam Centraal train station explains what to look out for when departing and arriving in the city by train.

 (2) However, most of the time, only trains departing within the next 30-45 minutes will be shown on these screens; and that's because there are so many departures per hour.

-(4) When looking at these screens, you may see both Intercity and Sprinter trains heading to your destination; the Intercity trains will be faster.
+(4) When looking at these summary screens, you may see both Intercity and Sprinter trains heading to your destination; the Intercity trains will likely be faster.

 (5) The numbers of the spoors (platforms/tracks) which each train will be departing from are shown on these screens as soon as they're added.

-Amsterdam Centraal isn't a station, at which the specific sporen (platforms/tracks), that each train will be leaving from, are only confirmed 10-15 mins prior to departure.
+Amsterdam Centraal isn't a station, at which the specific sporen (platforms/tracks), that each train will be leaving from, is only confirmed 10-15 mins prior to departure.

 You can also find information about subsequent departures on these departure posters, but beware that each train route from the station has a dedicated sheet.